suman711/NYC-Taxi-Trip-Records-Data-Analytics/README.md

     🗃️ SQL

 ## Dataset
-TLC Trip Record Data Yellow and green taxi trip records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts.
+TLC Trip Record Data Yellow and green taxi trip records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types and driver-reported passenger counts.

 Here is the dataset used in this project - https://github.com/fadliahmad/uber-analytics-engineer-project/tree/master/data More info about the dataset can be found here: